Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Background

 \subsection{Group invariance and symmetry reduction, \SRp}

-We now find a \emph{substitution} using the adjoint linear transformation $\tilde B^*$ in~\cref{eq:Btildestarx} below, that obtains the \SR to block diagonal form.
+We now find a \emph{substitution} using the adjoint linear transformation $\BBts(x)$ from~\cref{eq:Btildestarx} below, that provides the \SR in block diagonal form.
 We first look at the procedure for simplifying an \SDP that is invariant under the action of a symmetry group.
 This approach was introduced by Schrijver~\cite{schrijver1979comparison}; see also the survey \cite{MR2894697}.
 The appropriate algebra isomorphism follows from the Artin-Wedderburn theory~\cite{MR1575142}.
 A more general framework is given in the thesis \cite{permenter2017reduction}.
 More details can be found in e.g.,~\cite{MR2460523,Klerk:10,gatermann2004symmetry,gijswijt2010matrix}.

 Let $\GG$ be a nontrivial group of permutation matrices of size $n$.
 The \textdef{commutant, $A_{\GG}$}, (or \textdef{centralizer ring}) of $\GG$ is defined as the subspace {$A_{\GG}$, commutant}

 Thus, $A_{\GG}$ is the set of matrices that are self-permutation-congruent for all $P\in \GG$.
 An equivalent definition of the commutant is